LeonardV/repairing_unhappy_covariances/README.md

 ## Generating adversarial VCOVs for a different *p*

-The included `R_list.RData` contains 50,000 adversarial covariance matrices for *p* = 6.
+The included `R_list_p6.RData` contains 50,000 adversarial covariance matrices for *p* = 6.
 If your SEM model has a different number of observed variables, generate a new set:

 ```r
 source("01_adversarial_vcov_generator.R")